modiimedia/contentful-hugo/readme.md

     fileName: settings
     fileExtension: yaml

+repeatableTypes:
-repeatableTypes: # feteches all the entrys of a content type and places them in a directory
+# feteches all the entries of a content type and places them in a directory.
+# Generated files will be named after their Entry ID in Contentful.
   - id: posts
     directory: /content/posts/
     fileExtension: md